 OWNER-OCCUPIED VS. RENTALS

-Another thing to look for in your new neighborhood in Los Angeles is the ratio of owner-occupied homes to rentals.
+Another thing to look for in your new neighborhood in Riverside is the ratio of owner-occupied homes to rentals.
 More homeowners than renters is a good sign.

 Ideally, you want to find a neighborhood where the number of owner-occupied homes exceeds the national average ratio, which is 2 to 1.
 The simple reason a ratio higher in homeowners than renters is better is that owners typically take more pride in their homes, and they take better care of them.
 This will impact your home’s value and resale prospects.